-Other alphabet board strategies, known as partner-assisted scanning, can be used with a little bit of training and practice.
-While the partner calls out the first letter in each row, you can indicate "yes" when your partner calls out the desired row, then your partner points to each letter in the row waiting for a "yes" response to indicate the desired letter.
-To indicate "yes," nod or shake your head, look up or down, raise your eyebrows, or select any method of communicating your responses that is consistent and reliable.
-The phrases "yes," "no," "maybe," "I don't know," "end of word," or "space" and "mistake" should be listed on the board as well.
+"yes," such as nod or shake your head, look up or down, raise your eyebrows or select any method of communicating your responses that is consistent and reliable.
+The phrases "yes," "no," "maybe," "I don't know," "end of word," "space," and "mistake" should be listed on the board as well.

 It should be emphasized that having a "yes/no/maybe" communication option is critical in the medical management of ALS.
 This is the simplest form of communication, yet most people limit the choices to "yes and no" only.
 If you have asked the question wrong, there is no way for the person with ALS to say "maybe."
-Receiving a "maybe" response could indicate the need to ask the question in a different way, or to provide other choices.
-These other choices could be "I don't know," or even "I don't care."
-While many professionals and communication partners rely on eye blinks for a "yes/no" communication system, it should be noted that eye blinks are not often reliable with a person with ALS due to slow, uncoordinated or lazy blinking.
-It may be easier to suggest that the person with ALS look at targets-e.g., look right for "yes," look left for "no," and look up at the ceiling for "maybe/I don't know."
+Receiving a "maybe" response could indicate the need to ask the question in a different way or to provide other choices.
+These other choices could be "I don't know" or even "I don't care."
+While many professionals and communication partners rely on eye blinks for a "yes/no" communication system, it should be noted that eye blinks are not often reliable with a person with ALS due to slow, uncoordinated or unreliable blinking.
+It may be easier to suggest that the person with ALS look at targets-e.g., look right for "yes," look left for "no" and look up at the ceiling for "maybe/I don't know."
 Once a system is agreed upon, write it down and post it near the person with ALS.
-For example, John says "yes" by looking to the left, he says "no" by looking to the right, and "maybe" by looking up.
-This ensures that everyone interacting with the person with ALS will know how to communicate with him or her.
+For example, John says "yes" by looking to the left, he says "no" by looking to the right and "maybe" by looking up.
+This ensures that everyone interacting with the person with ALS will know how to communicate with them.